Major: Secondary Education, Spanish

 Now a senior at TU, Jugo hopes to become a teacher who can change her students’ lives by creating a caring and positive atmosphere in her classroom.
 “Not only will my students learn from me, but I will learn from them, too.
 My career goal is to make a difference in a child’s life in the classroom and in the real world as well.”

-This semester Jugo is student teaching at Pine Grove Middle School in Baltimore County in a hands-on field experience.
+This semester Jugo is interning at Pine Grove Middle School in Baltimore County in a hands-on field experience.
 Her next teaching rotation will be at Perry Hall High School, also in Baltimore County.
 “My favorite part of Towson’s secondary education program is that we get experience at both the middle school and high school levels with supportive mentors,” Jugo explains.

 She appreciates the faculty support and innovative classroom experiences in the program as well.
 “Whenever I have a question about lesson planning or classroom management, for example, my professors are always available with suggestions.
 Our courses at Towson are also tremendously helpful in preparing us to use technology in the classroom.”